ksnishat/Pytorch-Project/README.md

-# Building a model based on ResNet architecture to identify cracked or inactive cells
+# ResNet architecture to identify cracked or inactive cells
+# Pytorch